Akpabio, others: Uzodinma confirms Tinubu’s ‘technical committee’, targets substantial consensus, victory

 He added, “In the business of politics not everybody will be on the same page.
 But here, we have over 90 percent of people supporting the choice of the party and I believe that even those that are not on board, I assure them that I will carry them on board.

 Is he therefore sure of victory?
-Akpabio replied, “I won’t say anything but I will say we leave it to God almighty.
+Akpabio replied, “I won’t say anything but I will say we leave it to God Almighty.
 But I must thank the chairman of the progressive governors forum and the Governor of Imo state and former governor of Kano State and all former Governors in the APC and all the Governors in PDP and other political parties and even all the political parties we have visited who have shown so much support in having one Nigerian National Assembly, one Nigerian senate and a senate that will work for the good people of Nigeria.
 That is my pledge and I assure you that it shall be uncommon.”

-Newsdiaryonline reports for Governor of Zamfara State, Senator Abdulaziz Yari as Senator Orji Kalu are also in the race for Senate Presidency.Can they stop Akpabio?
+Newsdiaryonline reports that former Governor of Zamfara State, Senator Abdulaziz Yari and Senator Orji Kalu also a former Governor of Abia State, are equally in the race for Senate Presidency.Can they stop Akpabio?